Wiltz – castles, counts, and the last windmill

 Places to stay overnight

 Aux Tanneries de Wiltz is located on Am Bongert.
-It has singles, doubles and family rooms, Wi-Fi and an indoor pool, sauna and Hamman (which may not re-open on 15 December).
-Reviewers recommend the restaurant and say that the facilities are well organised to ensure guests keep a social distance.
-It also takes the government vouchers if you still haven’t spent yours.
+It has singles, doubles and family rooms, Wi-Fi and an indoor pool, sauna and Hamman, plus a restaurant that reviewers recommend.

 If you prefer to stay in the heart of town on Grand Rue then Hotel-Restaurant Beim Schlass has a restaurant, bar, and free Wi-Fi and parking.
 Guests can also hire bikes to explore the surrounding area.
 It has double rooms, ones for families (bed and sofa bed) and an Apartment with 4 large double bedrooms for larger families.